- SWING Tutorial

 Every user interface considers the following three main aspects −

-Layouts: They define how UI elements should be organized on the screen and provide a final look and feel to the GUI (Graphical User Interface).
-This part will be covered in Layout chapter.
+Layouts − They define how UI elements should be organized on the screen and provide a final look and feel to the GUI (Graphical User Interface).
+This part will be covered in the Layout chapter.

-Behavior: These are events which occur when the user interacts with UI elements.
-This part will be covered in Event Handling chapter.
+Behavior − These are the events which occur when the user interacts with UI elements.
+This part will be covered in the Event Handling chapter.

-Every SWING controls inherits properties from following Component class hiearchy.
+Every SWING controls inherits properties from the following Component class hiearchy.

 |S.No.||Class & Description|

 A Component is the abstract base class for the non menu user-interface controls of SWING.
 Component represents an object with graphical representation

 A Container is a component that can contain other SWING components

-A JComponent is a base class for all swing UI components.
-In order to use a swing component that inherits from JComponent, component must be in a containment hierarchy whose root is a top-level Swing container.
+A JComponent is a base class for all SWING UI components.
+In order to use a SWING component that inherits from JComponent, the component must be in a containment hierarchy whose root is a top-level SWING container

-Following is the list of commonly used controls while designed GUI using SWING.
+Following is the list of commonly used controls while designing GUI using SWING.

 |S.No.||Class & Description|